Meryl Cassie

 Meryl Danielle Cassie (born 2 April 1984) is a New Zealand actress and singer.
 She has three children, a son, Rylon born in 2006 and two daughters Breeze (Born 18 October 2013) and Diaz (born 2015).
 She is most famous for her role as Ebony in the sci-fi series The Tribe, but has also appeared in other series, such as Revelations - The Initial Journey, Shortland Street and Hercules.

-She is also a talented singer, and sung the theme song of The Tribe from season 2 to 5, including being the lead singer on Abe Messiah, an album inspired from The Tribe.
+She is also a talented singer, and sang the theme song of The Tribe from season 2 to 5, including being the lead singer on Abe Messiah, an album inspired from The Tribe.
 Along with her sisters Megan Alatini and Monique Cassie, she formed a band called the Nubian Angels in her early teens.
 The band relaunched in 2007, and have made various performances for charity in co-operation with Variety, the Children's Charity, including joining them on the 2008 Variety Bash tour, and at other charity and social events.

 Cassie moved from New Zealand to Bondi Beach, Australia in 2008.
 She auditioned for Australian Idol but was not selected.